 The other day I was talking about finding ways to determine what in your life brings positive emotions and what activities are more negative.
-We briefly discussed finding ways to turn the negatives into positives so that you can begin to move away from where you are today and travel closer to who you want to be and the life you want to live.
+We briefly discussed finding ways to turn the negatives into positives so that you can begin to move away from where you are today and travel closer to who you want to be.

 Robin Fisher Roffer wrote a book a number of years ago called Make a Name for Yourself.
 She talks about a lot of the same things I believe in; finding your unique value, understanding, and determining the direction you want to take your life.

 She uses the Ws and H: What, When, Where, Why and How.
 Here is an example from her book about a woman, Jillian, who wants to be known as a business manager so that she can position herself in a way that a small business would hire her as a consultant.

 What: Reposition self as business manager for small companies

 How: Through aggressive public relations efforts and rainy-day savings of $2,000 for initial company investment.

 That is a clear plan.
 There are no grey areas – just the facts and the direction she wants to go in.
 Robin continues to discuss the plan by offering up two additional components: Responsibility and Risk.